alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 ---

-## Are you going to look at that photo again?
+## Three examples of digital clutter

+It took me years to accumulate my data, so I'm not going to clear it in a week.
+I've spent months chipping away at it, reviewing a few items a day, and there's plenty more to go.
+I've already shed thousands of files and tossed an entire hard drive, but more importantly, I can now find more of the items I actually care about.

+### 1. My photo library

 I used to keep every photo I'd ever taken.
-I was snapping away on my smartphone, and uploading each picture to iCloud Photo Library and my local hard drive.
+I was snapping away on my smartphone, and uploading everything to iCloud Photo Library and my local hard drive.

-Some of those photos record important memories and life moments, and I'm so glad that I have them.
+Some of those photos record precious memories and life moments, and I'm so glad that I have them.
 But a lot of them are complete junk -- blurry shots, duplicate pictures, long-passed reminders of something I had to do.
 (I had *so* many photos of books I wanted to read.)

-The junk photos were drowning out the ones I actually cared about, so I decided to prune my library of all the bad pictures.
+The junk photos were drowning out the ones I actually cared about, so I decided to get rid of them.
+I wanted to go through every photo, and decide if it was worth keeping.
-Last year I [wrote a Mac app called Blink][blink] to help me with this task.
+I [wrote a small Mac app][blink] to help me out -- it lets me review each photo with a few keystrokes, so I can go through photos quickly and without hurting my wrists.
-The app has a simple keyboard-driven interface, where I can step through my photo library and mark each photo as "approved", "rejected", or "needs action".
-I can review most photos with one or two keystrokes, which minimises the impact on my wrists.

-A few times a week, I use Blink to review all my new photos.
-I'm keeping maybe a quarter of the photos I take, and deleting the rest.

-I also went through all of my old photos.
-I started with 32,000 photos, and after eleven months I'd looked at all of them, and reduced it to 25,000.
-That still feels like a lot -- more than 2 photos for every day I've been alive -- but it's an improvement.

 The photos of places and objects were easy to review.
-It was pretty easy to work out whether I recognised the subject of the photo, and if not, I deleted it.
+If I didn't recognise the subject of the photo, I deleted it.
 I got rid of a lot of photos of generic landscapes and builings that I've just forgotten in the intervening years.

 The photos of people were harder.
-My earliest digital photos are from 2003, and a lot has happened.
+My earliest digital photos are from 2003, and a lot has happened in that time.
-I was reminded of good memories; I could see how much I've grown; I could see how much happier I became after I transitioned.
+I was reminded of good memories; I could see how much I've grown; I can see how much happier I became after I transitioned.

-But my memories are also a catalogue of mistakes.
+But those memories are also a source of guilt.
 I was embarrassed by the cringe things I did as a teenager, and reminded of the mistakes I've made as an adult.
 There are dear friends in those photos I haven't spoken to in years.
-We didn't fall out or break up or have any hard feelings; our lives just drifted apart and we fell out of touch.
+We didn't fall out or break up or end with hard feelings; our lives just drifted apart and we fell out of touch.
-I felt a lot of guilt going through these photos.
+It hurt to see all the good people I've let slip out of my life.

-It wasn't an easy process, and some days I could only look at a few photos before I had to stop.
+Reviewing my old photos wasn't an easy process, and some days I could only look at a few before I had to stop.

-Although this is an improvement, it stills feels like I have a *lot* of photos.
+I cut my library from 32,000 photos to 25,000.
+That still feels like a lot -- more than 2 photos for every day I've been alive.
-There are probably hundreds that I'll never look at again.
+There are probably still hundreds of photos that I'll never look at again.

 I'm thinking about ways to prune further, or highlight the photos I actually care about -- like putting them on my walls, or making some printed albums.
 I want to do more here.

 [blink]: /2023/blink/

-## When will you have time to listen to all those podcasts?
+### 2. My podcast collection

 I used to keep every podcast episode I'd ever listened to.

-I can trace this to a specific podcast called *IRL Talk*, which I listened to around 2012.
+I can trace this behaviour to a specific podcast called *IRL Talk*, which I listened to around 2012.
-It's associated with some very fond memories, but it fell off the Internet after one of the hosts passed away.
+It came at a formative moment in my life, and it's associated with some very fond memories -- but it disappeared from the Internet after one of the hosts passed away.
-I was sad when I couldn't listen to it any more, and delighted when somebody uploaded the complete collection to the Internet Archive.
+I was sad when I couldn't listen to it any more, and delighted when somebody uploaded the whole run to the Internet Archive.

-At some point I discovered that Overcast (my podcast app of choice) could give me an export of every episode I'd played.
+Later I discovered that Overcast (my podcast app of choice) could give me an export of every episode I'd played.
-I wrote a Python script that downloaded every episode in my exports, so I'd never have another *IRL Talk* moment.
+I wrote a Python script that downloaded every episode in my exports, so I'd never have that sadness again.

-This gave me a folder with hundreds of MP3 files, most of which I'll never want to play again.
+This gave me a folder with hundreds of MP3 files, but I didn't actually want to listen to most of them.
-I listen to lots of podcasts about news and current affairs, whose value drops off quickly with age.
+I subscribe to lots of podcasts about news and current affairs, so I liste to each episode once, but it's rare for me to go back to old episodes.
 Why was I keeping those?

-Further, the contents of this folder was the output of a scrappy script and not a polished podcast app.
+Also, the contents of this folder was the output of a scrappy script and not a polished podcast app.
-It was poorly organised, and it was easier to find podcasts by redownloading them in Overcast -- so I never looked in the folder.
+It was poorly organised, and it was easier to find podcasts by redownloading them in Overcast.
-(The only time I looked in this folder was to find a podcast that had been deleted from the web, so I couldn't download it in Overcast any more.
+The only time I looked in this folder was to find a podcast that had been deleted from the web, which meant I couldn't download it in Overcast.
-In some bizarre irony, it was a podcast about digital preservation and longevity.)
+(In some bizarre irony, it was a podcast about digital preservation and longevity.)

 So I had a growing collection of MP3 files, which were poorly organised and most of which I didn't want to listen to.
 I threw the whole thing away.

-As a replacement, I built a new podcast archive which just includes episodes I'd starred in Overcast.
+In its place, I built a new podcast archive which just includes episodes I'd starred in Overcast.
-It's a much smaller list of episodes that are timeless and interesting, and which I've already listened to multiple times -- only a hundred or so episodes.
+That's a much smaller list of episodes that are timeless and interesting, and which I've already listened to multiple times.
+It only contains a hundred or so episodes.
 I built a simple HTML interface on top of this archive, which I can browse locally.

-This curated collection uses 4% of the disk space of the folder that hoovered up everything, and I can go straight to those most-favoured episodes.
+This is a nicer collection -- it's much smaller, and I can go straight to my favourite episodes.

-## Is that bookmark ever coming back?
+### 3. My bundle of bookmarks

 At its peak, I had a collection of over 6000 bookmarks.
 Some of them were links I've returned to many times, and others were links I'm never going to go back to.